 (b) to stay overnight in a town or place, being more than 100 kilometres from that in which the practitioner practises,

-the assigned practitioner is entitled to travelling and subsistence allowances as determined from time to time by the Director on the recommendation of the Minister for Public Sector Management 3.
+the assigned practitioner is entitled to travelling and subsistence allowances as determined from time to time by the Director on the recommendation of the Public Sector Commissioner.

 (2) An allowance paid to an assigned practitioner under subrule (1) may be treated as a disbursement.

-[Rule 14 inserted in Gazette 30 Oct 1992 p.
-5335.]
+[Rule 14 inserted: Gazette 30 Oct 1992 p.
+5335; amended: Gazette 11 Feb 2011 p.
+506-7.]

 15. Payment for exceptional work